giancarlotamburello/IoT-AC/README.md

 ## Overview

 The **IoT-AC** is designed for environmental monitoring, with a focus on soil and volcanic degassing.
 The system leverages an ESP32 microcontroller to manage gas sensing and internal air homogenization, offering a portable, cost-effective alternative to professional scientific instrumentation.
+Performance was evaluated across two stages: controlled laboratory characterisation and field deployment within the active crater of Nea Kameni (Santorini).
+The resulting datasets are available [here](IOT_AC_DATA.md).

 ## Hardware Components